 It is possible to have work activity with Student contract.
 Students should register at Student Center Split in Cvite Fiskovića 5 street (Campus dormitory) with passport, confirmation of enrollment at Faculty (given upon arrival), 2 photos, OIB n. and n. of the bank giro-account in Croatia.

-Average monthly living expenses in Croatia are estimated between 100 and 400 EUR, depending on the type of accommodation (student residence or privately rented housing).
+Average monthly living expenses in Croatia are estimated between 400-700 €uro, depending on the type of accommodation (student dormitory or privately rented housing).
 These amounts should be enough to cover food, accommodation, utilities, books, transportation and miscellaneous expenses.
 Of course, students may spend more or less than the estimated amounts, depending on their needs and lifestyle.

 This information on the cost of living in Split should only be used as a guide (prices are per month):

-Food: ERASMUS+ and CEEPUS students get student card X-ica: 50 €, OTHER (3 €/breakfast; 4€/lunch/dinner): 210 € City transportation: 16 € (monthly bus ticket) TOTAL: from 250 €
+Food: ERASMUS+ and CEEPUS and EU students get student card X-ica: 50 €, OTHER (3 €/breakfast; 4€/lunch/dinner): 210 € City transportation: 16 € (monthly bus ticket)

-Monthly rent in private accommodation varies from 150 (bedroom, shared kitchen and bathroom) to 400 €uro (a nice studio apartment), depending on the location, room size, accommodation quality and facilities.
-Utilities such as electricity, heating, water, Internet and phone connection are sometimes included in the rent or students cover them separately.
-Rent is usually due at the beginning of each month.
-The landlords charge in advance a monthly fee to guarantee the damages in apartment.
-In case of non damages in apartment, this fee is given back to the student at the end of staying.
+Monthly rent in private accommodation varies from 150 €uro (bedroom, shared kitchen and bathroom) to 400 €uro (a nice studio apartment), depending on the location, room size, accommodation quality and facilities.
+Utilities such as electricity, heating, water and Internet connection are sometimes included in the rent, otherwise students cover them separately.
+The landlords often charge in advance a monthly fee to guarantee the damages in apartment and in case of non damages in apartment, fee is given back to the student before leaving.

 Useful web portals: